Aghdam Bread Museum: History

+On 25 November 1983, the museum received its first visitors.
+The museum consisted of three main sections.

 The area of the first exhibition hall was 80 square meters, the second - 30.
 The first hall housed a mechanical mill capable of grinding 8-10 tons of grain per day.
-It was also exhibited a used, in the '30s of the 20th century, Trier machine for separating the grain from impurities.
-The second exhibition hall was also abounded with interesting exhibits: tools of labor - a plow, a threshing board, a knife, a sickle, a threshing machine - "charchar" ancient books, manuscripts and various materials testifying the development of the agricultural tools for grain growing and farming.
+It also exhibited a used, in the 1930s, Trier machine for separating the grain from impurities.
+The second exhibition hall was also abounded with interesting exhibits: tools of labor - a plow, a threshing board, a knife, a sickle, a threshing machine - "charchar" books, manuscripts and various materials testifying the development of the agricultural tools for grain growing and farming.
 On the wooden stairs to the right of the mill it was possible to climb to the second tier.
-Flour products were also exhibited here, including types of bread baked in Ganja, Nakhchivan, Karabakh, Georgia, Armenia, Dagestan, Samarkand.
-In addition, an ancient jug and kitchen utensils were displayed in the lower hall.
+In addition, an jug and kitchen utensils were displayed in the lower hall.
 The exhibits in the next hall were exclusively related to grain growing and agriculture.
 Various types of wheat, grains of different varieties, bread cards issued to children during the war, as well as a map of Azerbaijan made from wheat grains were exhibited here too.

-The walls of the museum were decorated with Azerbaijani proverbs such as: “When bread is expensive, death depreciates”, “What a sword does not cut, the bread will”, reminiscenting the power and sacredness of the bread.

-The "Natavan" girls' holiday, the international festival "Khari Bulbul", held in the 1980s, began with a visit to the Museum of Bread.

 As a result of the attacks of the Armenian armed forces during the First Karabakh War, shells hit the museum twice.
 The first shell hit the third exhibition hall, but it did not explode.
 The second shell hit the museum on 12 August 1992, around 16:40.
 On this day, the city of Aghdam was subjected to a powerful rocket and artillery fire from the villages of Khanabad and Nakhchivanik of the Askeran district, due to which one of the rockets hit the Bread Museum.
-It was that shell that put the end to the existence of the museum.
-There were attempts to put out the fire, but this was not possible.
-The ceiling was made of wood and caught fire very quickly.
-Within an hour, the museum turned into ashes, leaving only the walls of the mill.
-As a result, up to 1 500 exhibits burned down.

-In 2004, the staff of the Foundation for the Protection of the Word addressed the Minister of Culture and Tourism of Azerbaijan, Abulfaz Garayev, regarding the restoration of the Bread Museum in Aghdam.